AI Safety or Security? What We Lose in Translation

 So why does this matter?
 Allow me to present three key concerns.

-Firstly, when we securitize an issue, we blur the lines between military and civic concerns, between domestic and international issues.
-“National security” becomes a catch-all justification for state action.
-Once something is framed as a security issue, actions taken to address it no longer need public justification.
+Firstly, when we securitize an issue, the lines between the military and the civic, the domestic and the foreign, begin to dissolve.
+“National Security” becomes a catch-all justification for state action.
+A universal alibi, if you will.
+Once the label is fixed, actions taken to address it no longer need public justification.
 The term itself becomes the legitimizer, as long as the audience, the object of security, accepts the framing.

 Secondly, there is a real tension between security and individual liberty.
-History shows this pattern well: post‑9/11 policies like the Patriot Act, the COVID‑19 surveillance creep, or the UK’s “Snoopers’ Charter,” which expanded state monitoring in the name of safety and crime prevention.
+History shows this pattern well: post‑9/11 policies like the Patriot Act, the COVID‑19 surveillance creep, or the UK’s “Snoopers’ Charter,” all extended state oversigh in the name of security.

 These policies, like many others, were born in moments when a threat, or a threatening actor, endangered national security.
 In exceptional times, exceptional measures are tolerated.
-And that is understandable.
-The problem arises when the moment passes but the measures remain.
-What was once temporary and extraordinary slowly becomes normalized, and societies quietly adjust their expectations of freedom.
+And one can understand such tolerance.
+The trouble begins when the moment passes but the measure remains.
+What was once temporary and extraordinary quietly becomes ordinary, and societies adjust, almost imperceptibly, their expectations of individual liberties.

-Third, some issues genuinely warrant securitization: nuclear weapons, military defense, and border protection.
-However, the securitization we are talking about here is a pre-emptive securitization of issues that pose no existential risk in the real sense of the word.
-Where we find ourselves today is in a time of over-securitization.
-The label of “national security” is deployed less as a shield against real threats and more as a tool to stoke fear, justify extraordinary measures, and rally public compliance.
+Third, some issues genuinely warrant securitization: nuclear weapons, military defense, and border protection- just to name a few.
+However, the securitization under discussion here is of a different sort-- a preemptive framing of issues that pose no existential risk in the real sense of the word.
+Where we find ourselves today is in an era of over-securitization.
+"National Security” is invoked less as a shield against real danger and more as a tool to stoke fear, justify extraordinary measures, and rally public compliance

-What further complicates the securitization of AI is that, unlike nuclear technologies developed in government labs under strict state oversight, AI is largely controlled by a handful of private companies whose primary allegiance is to their shareholders; not the state, and certainly not its citizens.
+AI complicates this dynamic further.
+Unlike nuclear technologies, developed in government labs under strict state oversight, AI is largely controlled by a handful of private companies whose primary allegiance is to shareholders-- not the state, and certainly not its citizens.

-Yet these corporations have become key securitizing actors, framing AI as a national security threat to consolidate their power, justify reckless innovation, and strengthen their competitive edge against both domestic and foreign rivals.
+Yet these corporations have become key securitizing actors, framing AI as a national security threat to consolidate power, justify reckless innovation, and sharpen their competitive edge against both domestic and foreign rivals.

-In their letter to the Office of Science and Technology Policy, OpenAI wrapped its commercial agenda in the language of national security.
-The opening line sets the tone:
+Consider OpenAI's letter to the Office of Science and Technology Policy.
+Its opening lines sets the tone:

 “As America’s world-leading AI sector approaches artificial general intelligence (AGI), with a Chinese Communist Party (CCP) determined to overtake us by 2030, the Trump Administration’s new AI Action Plan can ensure that American-led AI, built on democratic principles, continues to prevail over CCP-built autocratic, authoritarian AI.”

-If the government fails to relax regulations and fast-track the approval and deployment of AI tools, the U.S. will undoubtedly fall behind China, putting our national interests at grave risk.
+The message is clear: if you fail to loosen regulations and speed approvals, the U.S. will undoubtedly fall behind China, putting our national interests at grave risk.

 This kind of rhetoric, so bluntly designed to manipulate public perception and justify letting private AI companies 'move fast and break things' under the threat of the communist boogeyman, is deeply dangerous.

-If the bar for what counts as a national security issue keeps dropping, our capacity to act as informed, engaged citizens will steadily erode.
+If the bar for what counts as a national security issue continues to drop, our capacity to act as informed, engaged citizens will steadily erode.

 So what can we do?